zlatnaspirala/matrix-engine/readme.md

 @Note: If you use unsecured `http` protocol no build needed at all just navigate to the `app.html`. app.html load App.js like script type `module`.
 Same roles for all others instance build entries.

+For develop in localhost you will use `http` protocol and `app.html`.
+For production/public server you will use npm run build.XXX commands. and then upload project to the usually `/var/www/html/you-app/`.

  - `app-build.html` , `examples-build.html` loads javascript type `text/javascript`.
  - `app.html`, `examples.html` loads javascript type `module`.